Universal Limits on Quantum Correlations: III. THE UNIVERSAL –INEQUALITY

-with coefficients $c_k$ determined by the expansion of $g$.
-Thus all measures share the same initial slope in $\chi$ and differ only in higher-order corrections.
+with coefficients $c_k$ determined by the expansion of $g(\tau)$.
+Thus all such correlation measures share the same initial slope in~$\chi$ and differ only in higher-order corrections.

-\subsection{E. Universality and scope}
+\subsection{E.~Universality and scope}

-Equation (\ref{eq:universal_inequality}) is completely general.
-It applies to finite- or infinite-dimensional Hilbert spaces, discrete or continuous variables, and arbitrary physical architectures.
-Because the proof relies only on positivity and monotonicity, the resulting bounds are \emph{state-space universal}: they remain valid under any dynamics or control protocol that preserves positivity.
+Equation~(\ref{eq:universal_inequality}) applies to any system—finite or infinite dimensional, discrete or continuous variable—once an observable algebra is fixed.
+The proof uses only positivity and the monotonicity of $M$ under positivity-preserving maps, and is therefore independent of microscopic details, dynamics, or architecture.

-In the following sections we instantiate the two canonical cases.
-Section IV analyzes the \emph{entanglement floor} implied by (\ref{eq:floors}) for the logarithmic negativity, while Section V develops the corresponding \emph{metrological ceiling} for the quantum Fisher information.
-Together they exemplify the dual faces of positivity geometry and the power of the universal $\chi$-inequality.
+In the next sections we apply this general framework to two canonical measures.
+Section~IV develops the \emph{entanglement floor} implied by Eq.~(\ref{eq:floors}) for the logarithmic negativity, while Section~V develops the corresponding \emph{metrological ceiling} for the quantum Fisher information.
+Together they illustrate the dual faces of positivity geometry and the broad scope of the universal $\chi$–inequality.

-\section{IV.
-ENTANGLEMENT FLOORS: THE LOGARITHMIC NEGATIVITY}
+\section{IV.~ENTANGLEMENT FLOORS: THE LOGARITHMIC NEGATIVITY}

-Among all monotone measures of quantum correlation, the logarithmic negativity $E_N$ provides a direct and experimentally accessible quantifier of bipartite entanglement.
-In the language of positivity geometry, $E_N$ belongs to the ``increasing'' class of measures defined by Eq.~(\ref{eq:floors}), and therefore acquires a universal \emph{lower bound} (floor) as a function of the invariant $\chi(A|B)$.
+Among monotone measures of quantum correlation, the logarithmic negativity $E_N$ occupies a distinguished place: it is an entanglement monotone, directly accessible experimentally for Gaussian states, and determined entirely by the second moments of the state.
+In this section we show that the universal $\chi$–inequality produces a closed-form lower bound—an \emph{entanglement floor}—for $E_N(A|B)$.

-\subsection{A. Logarithmic negativity and the positivity constraint}
+\subsection{A.~Logarithmic negativity and the positivity constraint}